Lucas Cranach the Younger

 Lucas Cranach the Younger (Lucas Cranach der Jüngere, /de/; 4 October 1515 – 25 January 1586) was a German Renaissance painter and portraitist, the son of Lucas Cranach the Elder and brother of Hans Cranach.
+He maintained the family's artistic workshop after the death of his father, as well as providing portrait for members of the social elite, including princes and nobles.

 Life and career

 Lucas Cranach the Younger was born in Wittenberg, Germany on 4 October 1515, the second son of Lucas Cranach the Elder and Barbara Brengebier.
 He began his career as a painter as an apprentice in his father's workshop, training alongside his older brother, Hans.
 Following the sudden death of Hans in 1537, Cranach the Younger would assume greater responsibilities in his father's workshop.